Error404m/daa/ass6/README.md

 #Algorithm 3:
 The space complexity of 3rd algorithm is : O(n*n)

+#Algorithm 4:
+The space complexity of 4th algorithm is : O(n)

 ---

 ### Conclusion

 The algorithms discussed in this paper can be used to find the number of palindromic substrings.
-In the matter of comparison between these two algorithms,in Approach 1, time complexity i.e O(3^N) and in approach 2 it would be O(N^3).Both would be higher as compared to Algorithm 3 i.e (O(N^2)).
-So we can conclude that Dynamic Programming Solution i.e the Algorithm 3 is optimal and efficient.
+In the matter of comparison between these two algorithms,in Approach 1, time complexity i.e  O(3^N) and in approach 2 it would be O(N^3) .
+Both would be higher as compared to Algorithm 3 i.e  O(N^2).
+So we can conclude that Dynamic Programming Solution i.e the Algorithm 3 is optimal and efficient among them.
+However, there exists a better standard algorithm named Manacher’s algorithm with time and space complexity of O(n).
+We have discussed about it also as algorithm 4.

 ### References